 Throughout the Pre-Prep and Prep progress is monitored through formative assessment using the Otrack system and tracking data obtained from Non- Verbal Reasoning, Verbal Reasoning, Maths and English Assessments.
-Annual tests are also taken by Prep school children in Science, History, Geography and RE.
-Information is discussed in staff meetings and passed on to the next teacher to ensure they are aware of the learning needs of each child and can plan activities accordingly.
+Annual tests meetings and passed on to the next teacher to ensure they are aware of the learning needs of each child and can plan activities accordingly.

-See our SEND policy for details of planning, provision and assessment of children with additional learning needs.
+See our SEND and able, gifted and talented policies for details of planning, provision and assessment for children with additional learning needs or identified as able in particular subjects.